The Art of Tea drinking

 Green Tea.
 Photo by Anna King

-Riddled with politics, colonialism and exploitation, the history of tea is, without doubt, controversial.
+Riddled with politics, colonialism and exploitation, the history of tea is without doubt controversial.

 This blog considers the art of tea drinking as an opportunity for contemplation, reflection, and aesthetic exploration.